LG Display

-LG Display (Korean: LG 디스플레이) is one of the world's largest manufacturers and supplier of thin-film transistor liquid crystal display (TFT-LCD) panels, OLEDs and flexible displays.
-LG Display is headquartered in Seoul, South Korea, and currently operates nine fabrication facilities and seven back-end assembly facilities in Korea, China, Poland and Mexico.
+LG Display Co., Ltd. (Korean: LG 디스플레이) is one of the world's largest manufacturers and supplier of thin-film transistor liquid crystal display (TFT-LCD) panels, OLEDs and flexible displays.
+LG Display is headquartered in Seoul, South Korea, and currently operates nine fabrication facilities and seven back-end assembly facilities in South Korea, China, Poland and Mexico.

+LG Display has manufactured displays used in products such as the iPhone 14 Pro and Sony's OLED TVs.

 History

 LG Display was originally formed as a joint venture by the Korean electronics company LG Electronics and the Dutch company Philips in 1999 to manufacture active matrix liquid crystal displays (LCDs) and was formerly known as LG.Philips LCD, but Philips sold off all its shares in late 2008.
 Both companies also had another joint venture, called LG.Philips Displays, dedicated to manufacturing cathode ray tubes, deflection yokes, and related materials such as glass and phosphors.

 On 12 December 2008, LG.Philips LCD announced its plan to change its corporate name to LG Display upon receiving approval at the company's annual general meeting of shareholders on 29 February.
-The corporation stated that the modification in its name reflects its broadened business scope and diversified business model, as well as the change in corporate governance resulting from the decline in Philips' equity stake, and LG's dedication to better responsible management.
+The company claimed the name change reflected changes following the reduction of Philips' equity stake.

 The company has eight manufacturing plants in Gumi and Paju, South Korea.
 It also has a module assembly plant in Nanjing and Guangzhou in China and Wroclaw in Poland.